Here’s my professional bio:

-As the author of The Art of Holding Space: A Practice of Love, Liberation, and Leadership, and the soon-to-be-released book, Where Tenderness Lives: On Healing, Liberation, and Holding Space for Oneself, and the co-founder of the Centre for Holding Space, I spend a lot of my time thinking, teaching, and writing about what it means to hold space.
+As the author of The Art of Holding Space: A Practice of Love, Liberation, and Leadership, and Where Tenderness Lives: On Healing, Liberation, and Holding Space for Oneself, and the co-founder of the Centre for Holding Space, I spend a lot of my time thinking, teaching, and writing about what it means to hold space.

 What path leads you to become an expert in the art of holding space?
 Well, in my case, it took a lot of grief and trauma and many years of fumbling.
 It started out with many mistakes, and lots of what I now call “hijacking space” (the opposite of holding space).